-You have an ill family member or friend.
 You want to show your concern in some small way.
 So you send a flower bouquet or card.
 Or you shoot over a quick text or email.
 You get brownie points for reaching out.
 But what your friend may really need is something nourishing to eat or someone to help out around the house.
 And if she’s battling a chronic or serious disease, she may need some emotional support, too.

 Want to be a super-hero to an ailing friend?
 Here are some tips.